2022 GMC

 Handling

-The GMC Terrain has the same turning radius as the Hyundai Tucson Hybrid, so they both maneuver the same in and out of tight spots.
+The GMC Terrain has a smaller turning radius than the Hyundai Tucson Hybrid, allowing you to more easily maneuver in and out of tight spots.

 Performance